fruitbrain/mesh-hammer/README.md

   ```

   (again, note the *forward slash*)

+  The C:/chicken part can be any folder you want, just be consistent.

-2. If anything fails with error messages, type the following
+2. If anything fails with error messages, execute the following

   ```
   mingw32-make PLATFORM=mingw-msys ARCH=x86-64 PREFIX=C:/chicken clean
   mingw32-make PLATFORM=mingw-msys ARCH=x86-64 PREFIX=C:/chicken confclean
   ```

-  And then repeat step 1 and 2.
+  And repeat step 1.

+### 5. Add Chicken binaries to the PATH variable

+Add `C:\chicken\bin` to the end of the Account PATH variable.
+(This time use the *backward slash*.)

+You can open the dialog by searching "계정의 환경 변수 편집" in the
+Windows menu.

 ## How to build
 ```